1071496910/atom-hugo-image/README.md

 # Markdown Image Helper

-**Warning: I choose Emacs to write markdown , so this plugin is not maintain anymore**

 An Atom plugin for Markdown grammar.
 Create image file relative to the markdown file and insert a relative url to that file.

 Inspired by [markdown-image-helper](https://github.com/1071496910/atom-hugo-image)，adaptive hugo image dir.